richnou/vue-plotly-basic/README.md

-This module is based on the vue-plotly package from Devid Desmaisons.
+** This module is based on the vue-plotly package from David Desmaisons **

 Currently only the dependencies were updated to keep compatible with Vue 2 and Nuxt.js

+This variant builds agains the Plotly basic min distribution

 # vue-plotly-basic